JacobGroover/Fireball/Multiplayer Game Client/Multiplayer Game Client/README.txt

 README
 =============

-- This is a small Java Swing project I undertook to teach myself net code and multithreading concepts.
+- This is a Java Swing project I undertook to teach myself Swing, net code and multithreading concepts.
 - It is meant to be run on a dedicated server (project files included here) but the client will run without the server.
 - For convenience, the server and client have been packaged into executable .jar files separately.
 - Will need JRE to run the jar files, JDK 22.0.1 was used for the project: https://www.oracle.com/java/technologies/downloads/#jdk21-windows